dotnet/nuget-trends/CONTRIBUTING.md

 To run it locally:

 **SPA** (src/NuGetTrends.Web/Portal)
-1. Install the SPA dependencies: `yarn install` (only the first time)
+1. Install the SPA dependencies: `npm install` (only the first time)
 2. Run the SPA: `ng serve`

 **API** (src/NuGetTrends.Web)